-Talking about the ‘Best for Baby’ channel launch, Ganesh Bangalore, Vice President, Marketing, – Johnson & Johnson, Consumer, India added: “Our ongoing dialogue with moms, in addition to research in the segment, revealed a need-gap for millennial parents in India regarding reliable and researched baby care information online.
-The research clearly showed that new moms are using online search as their primary way to find parenting information.
+Talking about the ‘Best for Baby’ channel launch, Ganesh Bangalore, Vice President, Marketing, – Johnson & Johnson, Consumer, India, added: “Our ongoing dialogue with moms, in addition to research in the segment, revealed a need-gap for millennial parents in India regarding reliable and researched baby care information online.
+The research clearly showed that new moms use online searches as their primary way to find parenting information.

-“As an innovator in Baby Care for over 120 years, JOHNSON’S® has filled critical research gaps by helping advance 90% of all publications and peer reviewed scientific literature, worldwide, on the understanding of baby care.
-With this background, it made sense for JOHNSON’S to create ‘Best for Baby’ channel providing parents with a credible source of information on baby care.
+“As an innovator in Baby Care for over 120 years, JOHNSON’S® has filled critical research gaps by helping advance 90% of all publications and peer-reviewed scientific literature worldwide on the understanding of baby care.
+With this background, it made sense for JOHNSON’S to create the ‘Best for Baby’ channel providing parents with a credible source of information on baby care.
 With over 70,000 views a day, on an average in its pilot phase, we seem to have created a platform that is an answer to the needs of our consumers.”

-According to a report by Tickled Media’s- theindusparent.com the media consumption of Indian mothers has changed significantly with a 71% increase in internet searches and an average decrease of 45% in her television, newspaper and magazine consumption.
-Of these, more than 41% mothers access YouTube accounts for their parental queries.
-Interestingly, over 76% mothers search for parenting tips, while 75% mothers search for health and nutrition tips.
-The report also highlights the increase in digital consumption with over 61% moms relying on online platforms for parenting advice, of these 69% mothers look to specialized parental resources.
+According to a report by Tickled Media’s- theindusparent.com, the media consumption of Indian mothers has changed significantly with a 71% increase in internet searches and an average decrease of 45% in her television, newspaper, and magazine consumption.
+Of these, more than 41% of mothers access YouTube accounts for their parental queries.
+Interestingly, over 76% of mothers search for parenting tips, while 75% of mothers search for health and nutrition tips.
+The report also highlights the increase in digital consumption, with over 61% of moms relying on online platforms for parenting advice; of these, 69% of mothers look to specialized parental resources.

-In India, the baby care brand has partnered with reputed medical organizations such as The Federation of Obstetric and Gynecological Societies of India, Indian Academy of Pediatrician, Indian Medical Association in an effort to maintain a steady stream of conversations around baby care in the country.
+In India, the baby care brand has partnered with reputed medical organizations such as The Federation of Obstetric and Gynecological Societies of India, Indian Academy of Pediatrician, Indian Medical Association to maintain a steady stream of conversations around baby care in the country.

-Unveiling the new channel to 300 moms at a red carpet event today, actress and millennial mom, Lara Dutta said: “Today moms are balancing many responsibilities, from professional to familial ones.
-Busy moms today are looking for solutions and guidance from topics ranging from baby basics, bonding with the baby to how to nurse and put the baby to sleep.
-JOHNSON’®, Best for Baby channel not just answers the various concerns of the mothers but also redefines baby care.
-I wish this channel was around when my daughter was born as it can really help put mothers at ease.”
+Unveiling the new channel to 300 moms at a red carpet event today, actress and millennial mom Lara Dutta said: “Today moms are balancing many responsibilities, from professional to familial ones.
+Today, busy moms are looking for solutions and guidance from baby basics, bonding with the baby to nurse, and putting the baby to sleep.
+JOHNSON’®, Best for Baby channel, answers the mothers’ various concerns and redefines baby care.
+I wish this channel were around when my daughter was born as it can really help put mothers at ease.”